 - Wish Cash.
 In some situations, for instance, when a customer has a complaint about the products they bought, Wish may put money to customers Wish Cash as compensation.
 Buyers can refill the wallet with real money anytime they want.

 How Is the Wish Business Model Peculiar?

 Wish started as a platform for creating wishlists.
-Later on, it transformed into a bigger e-commerce marketplace, and the owners’ focus shifted to setting the lowest possible price for products.
+Later on, it transformed into a bigger e-commerce marketplace, and the owners’ focus shifted to set the lowest possible price for products.
 As the vendor and customer base expanded, the app owners started to take a 15% cut of each sale and charge merchants for promotion.
 The business model used by Wish creators is based on three foundations covered below.

 Focus on Mobile Commerce